Darian Stewart

-Darian Stewart (born August 4, 1988) is a former American football strong safety.
-He was signed by the St. Louis Rams as an undrafted free agent after the 2010 NFL Draft and has also played for the Baltimore Ravens.
-As a member of the Denver Broncos, he won a Super Bowl ring in Super Bowl 50 over the Carolina Panthers.
+Darian Stewart (born August 4, 1988) is an American former professional football safety who played in the National Football League (NFL).
+He played college football for the South Carolina Gamecocks.
+He was signed by the St. Louis Rams as an undrafted free agent after the 2010 NFL draft.
+He also played for the Baltimore Ravens, Denver Broncos, and Tampa Bay Buccaneers.
+As a member of the Broncos, he won a Super Bowl ring in Super Bowl 50 over the Carolina Panthers.
 He was named to his first Pro Bowl in 2017.
-He played college football at South Carolina.

-High school career
+Early life

 Stewart played high school football at Lee High School in Huntsville, Alabama.
 Stewart was a three-star prospect according to Rivals.com and was rated as the No. 35 safety in America and was on the Rivals.com Alabama Top 25 2006 list.
 Stewart was selected as the Huntsville Times Super All-Metro Most Valuable Player as a senior and was named finalist for the 5A Back of the Year Award.
 He was all-city and all-metro honoree in 2004 and 2005.
 He also competed in track & field as a triple jumper.